nixonandhika/OpenMPI-Djikstra/README.md

 Dijkstra algorithm being run in parallel.
 Dijkstra algorithm used from [GeeksforGeeks Dijkstra algorithm](https://www.geeksforgeeks.org/dijkstras-shortest-path-algorithm-greedy-algo-7/).

 ## How to run
-1. Make mpi_hostfile that saves all host address that will be used.
+1. Change mpi_hostfile according to needs that saves all host address that will be used.
 Example inside mpi_hostfile:
 ```sh
 #localhost